Berlin Television Tower

 Tip: As there are currently only a limited number of visitors to the TV Tower, you should book your time slot ticket in good time.
 Please note that you can currently only get discounted tickets directly at the TV Tower with the Berlin WelcomeCard.

-It will reopen under a new name in spring 2025: The new Sphere by Tim Raue is expected to spoil you with culinary delights from the kitchen of Berlin's favourite Michelin-starred chef Tim Raue from Easter.
+It will reopen under a new name in spring 2025: The new Sphere by Tim Raue is expected to spoil you with culinary delights from the kitchen of Berlin's favourite star chef Tim Raue from Easter.
 A small sensation for gourmet fans: "fine dining" is taken literally here, as fine food can then be enjoyed at the lofty height of 207 metres above the city.

-History of the TV Tower
+History of the Berlin television tower

 Information for school classes